blox-eng/blox.bg/content/pages/pricing.md

         textAlign: center
     type: PricingSection
 seo:
-  metaTitle: Pricing - Blox
+  metaTitle: Pricing
-  metaDescription: This is the pricing page built with Netlify Create.
+  metaDescription: >-
+    Dreaming is free, but so is our Daydreamer plan.
+Explore our plans and the find the right fit for you.
   socialImage: /images/main-hero.jpg
   type: Seo
 type: PageLayout
+isDraft: true
 ---